 - you’ve lived in your acquired gender in the UK for at least two years

 - you will live permanently in your acquired gender

-All applicants who are married or in a civil partnership and who wish to end their relationship can still choose to apply for an interim GRC which they can use to annul or dissolve their existing legal relationship.
+All applicants who are married or in a civil partnership and do not have their spouse or partner’s consent to their application, and wish to end their relationship, can still choose to apply for an interim GRC which they can use to annul or dissolve their existing legal relationship.

 Before making your application

 Before making an application you should read the general guide for all users on gender recognition.
 The guidance will give you the information you need to make an informed decision.

 Applying for gender recognition may affect your National Insurance, pension and other social security benefits.
 Find out more:

 Making an application

 There are different routes to apply for gender recognition in the UK, but if you live in Northern Ireland you must apply by the standard route.

 You can download the application form and guidance note at the following links:

 The fee is £5.00 for your application.
 You may be able to get help to pay the fee if you’re on certain benefits or a low income.

 Finished application forms, supporting evidence and the fee should be sent to the Gender Recognition Panel.

 If you are applying from outside the UK you should use the form and guidance at the following link:

 What happens next

 If your application is successful, the panel will send you a full or an interim GRC.

 If your birth was originally registered in Northern Ireland, the panel will tell the Registrar General for Northern Ireland when they send your Gender Recognition Certificate.
 The Registrar General will then contact you to arrange re-registration of your birth.

 Once agreed, a new registration showing your new name and gender will be created.
 Also, a replacement birth certificate (both long and short) will be available showing your new name and acquired gender.
 A short birth certificate will be issued free of charge.

 If you were adopted a new extract from the Adopted Children Register will be issued.